 Preventing noise bleed through a common wall is the goal of one of the most frequently sought soundproofing endeavors.
 The issue of unwanted noise transmission through common walls occurs in the same way whether the application is residential, industrial, or commercial.
 To implement the sound reduction techniques that adequately prevent noise from traveling through common walls in a home, office or industrial setting, understanding why noise travels throughout a home or building in the first place is beneficial.

-What we interpret as sound is simply a collection of structured vibrations that travel from molecule to molecule through medium such as air and water as well as solids such as wood, concrete and glass.
-Untreated common walls between rooms are not generally equipped to prevent noise transmission between the rooms, and in fact tend to provide an ideal common surface through which sound can easily travel.
-Therefore, the goal in controlling sound transmission between rooms is to inhibit the ability of sound waves to pass through these common surfaces and into adjoining rooms.
+What we interpret as the sound is simply a collection of structured vibrations that travel from molecule to molecule through media such as air and water as well as solids such as wood, concrete, and glass.
+Untreated common walls between rooms are not generally equipped to prevent noise transmission between the rooms, and in fact, tend to provide an ideal common surface through which sound can easily travel.
+Therefore, the goal of controlling sound transmission between rooms is to inhibit the ability of sound waves to pass through these common surfaces and into adjoining rooms.

 Reducing the transmission of sound waves through the walls of a room involves isolating the room by increasing the density of the structure and establishing a disconnection from the original wall.
 An effective way to increase density is to line each wall in a room with a mass loaded vinyl such as dB-Bloc, which is a heavy membrane designed to be stapled or screwed over the entire wall surface.
 Adding density to a wall reduces its ability to vibrate, thus reducing the ability for sound vibrations to pass through.

-The need for wall soundproofing treatments span a wide range of applications, such as homes, doctor’s offices, school classrooms, sanctuaries and countless others.
+The need for wall soundproofing treatments spans a wide range of applications, such as homes, doctor’s offices, school classrooms, sanctuaries, and countless others.
 At the inception of any soundproofing project, consulting with a knowledgeable soundproofing professional is recommended to ensure that all variables are considered and the most effective treatment is applied.